Delino DeShields: Post-playing career

+Cincinnati Reds organization

-DeShields was the manager for the Dayton Dragons, a single-A affiliate of the Cincinnati Reds organization for the 2011 and 2012 seasons.
-On December 12, 2012, it was announced that DeShields would become the manager for the Cincinnati Reds AA minor league team, the Pensacola Blue Wahoos for the 2013 season.
-On December 1, 2014 DeShields became manager of the Louisville Bats, replacing Jim Riggleman.
+DeShields managed the Dayton Dragons, a single-A affiliate of the Cincinnati Reds, in the 2011 and 2012 seasons.
+On December 12, 2012, it was announced that DeShields would become the manager for the Reds Double-A minor league team, the Pensacola Blue Wahoos for the 2013 season.
+On December 1, 2014, DeShields became manager of the Louisville Bats, replacing Jim Riggleman.

+After spending the 2022 season as the Cincinnati Reds' first base and baserunning coach, DeShields was fired on October 6, 2022, following a season that saw Cincinnati lose 100 games.

+Washington Nationals organization

+In 2023, he became the manager of the Harrisburg Senators, the Washington Nationals Double-A affiliate.